Criminal’s Appeal and Outcomes of An Appeal

 What is an Appeal?

-An appeal happens when someone who is found guilty of committing an offence asks a higher court to review the decision that was made at trial.
+If someone is found guilty of a crime they can appeal the decision to a higher court.
 The person found guilty can appeal their conviction and/or their sentence.
-The Crown can also try to appeal an acquittal or sentence, but the Crown’s right to appeal is typically much more limited than the offender’s appeal rights.
+The Crown’s right to appeal is typically much more limited than the offender’s.

-When an offender asks to have their conviction reviewed, the appeal court will examine whether the trial was conducted properly and whether there were any significant errors.
+The appeal court will examine the process of sentencing and any errors that may have occurred.
 The court can also examine whether the evidence presented at trial actually supports the conviction.

 If an offender asks to have their sentence reviewed, the appeal court will examine whether the sentence is fair by looking at factors such as: